 This shows the prospect that you're respectful and serious.
 And it goes a long way toward building rapport with them.

 2. Ask Interesting Questions: This is not the time when you pull out your list of 20 stock questions and start firing away.
 Ask questions that show you did your research on the company.
 Ask questions that position you as an expert and help build your credibility.
 For example:

 - I see X, Y, and Z going on in your industry.
 How is that effecting you?

 - In your annual report you mention that the key priorities are 1, 2, and 3.
 How are you tracking towards achieving those?
 What challenges are you facing in these areas?

 - How is the merger affecting your sales force?
 Are all of your reps able to sell the new products?

 - How are you dealing with the new regulations in your industry around X, Y, and Z?
 I know several of our clients are struggling with A and B. How are you handling them?

 Those types of questions will be customized for each prospect, so you must spend time before the meeting crafting them.
 They show you took your time to research the company and understand what's going on in their industry.
 Prospects want to know you have experience working with companies like theirs and that you're an "industry insider."
 The best way to show this is through the questions you ask.
 It also helps differentiate you from your competitors who are still asking, "What keeps you up at night?"

-3. Set the Agenda: Buyers today don't want to have to tell their service providers what to do.
+3. Set the Agenda: Buyers today don't want to have to tell providers what to do.
 They want trusted advisors who will recommend, not react.
 Be proactive in your recommendations and show buyers the path they need to take to alleviate their pains and reach their goals.
 Articulate how you are the one best suited to help them do this.